Connection Map¶

 | Entities | Pill / stadium shape | Orange | Logical endpoints (external systems, SaaS services) |

-Cluster members appear as separate nodes with dashed lines connecting them to their parent cluster node.
+Cluster members appear as separate server nodes with dashed indicator lines connecting them to their parent cluster node.

 Filters¶